Wellesley College students may enroll in international summer programs for credit or for enrichment.

-All students wishing to earn credit for international summer study must complete the Wellesley College Transfer of Credit Form, available on myWellesley (--> Students --> Administrivia), obtaining approval from both the Director of International Studies and the relevant Department Chair.
-The Director of International Studies will verify whether or not the program is eligible for credit at Wellesley and determine the credit value to be assigned to the individual courses.
+All students wishing to earn credit for international summer study must complete the Wellesley College Transfer of Credit Form, available on myWellesley (--> Students --> Administrivia), obtaining approval from both the Office of International Studies and the relevant Department Chair.
+The Office of International Studies will verify whether or not the program is eligible for credit at Wellesley and determine the credit value to be assigned to the individual courses.
 The Department Chair will determine whether or not the content of the course is appropriate for credit within his/her department.

 Funding for Summer Study

 Normally, students will enroll in and pay for summer study independently of Wellesley, and regular financial aid packages do not apply.
 However, limited summer funding is available from Wellesley to support the following:

 - On the College Year in Athens program in Greece.
 (Phylactopolous Fund)

 - In any non-US destination for declared science majors (Slater Fund)

 Priority is given to students who normally receive financial aid and have not otherwise had the opportunity to study abroad for credit, although all students who meet one of the criteria above are invited to apply.
 Please contact the OIS to request an application.
 Applications are due to the Office of International Study by 5pm on March 1 for study abroad in Summer 2016.
 Students need not be accepted to a study abroad program to apply but should have submitted an application.